peergramming/learning-bot/README.md

 The following packages must be installed on your system.

 - git
-- go 1.12
+- Go *(tested with 1.12)*
+- OpenJDK Runtime Environment *(tested with 1.8.0)*
+- unzip *(Unix utility)*

 The program supports MySQL, but it is optional requirement as an SQLite option is available.
+No additional packages are needed to be installed for database functionality.

 ## Installation from source